xose-torrefa/VideoAdBlockForTwitch/README.md

 This is all done locally, so no VPN's, Proxies or third party websites.

 You must remove any Twitch related user-scripts or other Twitch specific ad block extensions to prevent conflicts.
-You can use this extension with other major ad blockers though.
+You can use this extension with uBlock Origin though.

 This extension is not compatible with AdGuard (AdGuard Extra Extension).
 If you have this installed you will get a loading loop.
 It must be disabled as their script will block this script.
 Use UBlock Origin instead.